Crime in Bhutan: Drug-related crime

 Slight drug abuse has appeared in the country.
 Free trade with neighboring India, presence of porous borders and the refugee population make Bhutan vulnerable to drug trafficking.
 Bhutan has proximity to certain areas in Nepal and North-East India where intravenous drug use is relatively high.
 Due to such geographical location, Bhutan also becomes vulnerable to an increase in intravenous drug use.
 Marijuana, which grows as a shrub in Bhutan, was only used to feed pigs before the introduction of television.
 But hundreds were arrested in recent years for using marijuana.
-Use of amphetamines and benzodiazepines smuggled from India is rising in Thimpu and in the Southern Bhutan.
+Use of amphetamines and benzodiazepines smuggled from India is rising in Thimphu and in the Southern Bhutan.
 However, drug trafficking and production of opium, cannabis and other drugs is not any significant problem in the country.

 Alcohol consumption is the most serious addiction related problem in the nation.
 Alcohol abuse is reported in nearly 80% cases associated with domestic violence.

 There are some characteristics of the situation on drug abuse in Bhutan.